saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 The absence of extensive years of data was a major limitation of our study.
 The data that we worked with was limited to a certain number of variables which made it impossible to draw generalizable inferences.
-In addition, we didn’t have access to up to date data, hence our findings can only be extended to 2016, without a good picture of what has happened in the most recent years.
+In addition, we didn’t have access to up-to-date data, hence our findings can only be extended to 2016, without a good picture of what has happened in the most recent years.